hubplanner/API/README.md

 Content-Type: application/json
 ```

-Please note that all requests to the Hub Planner API must be made over HTTPS.
+Please note that all requests to the Resource Flow API must be made over HTTPS.

 ### Pagination